-The reestablishment of longleaf pine (Pinus palustris Mill.) within its historic range is a conservation objective of interest across much of the southeastern United States.
-The longleaf pine ecosystem was estimated to have covered a pre-settlement area of approximately 30 to 38 million hectares (Brockway et al. 2005; Van Lear et al. 2005).
-Factors such as logging, conversion of land for agricultural or urban uses, and disruption of historical fire regimes led to a reduced modern-day area of approximately 1.2 million ha of longleaf pine (Oswalt et al. 2012).
-Longleaf pine restoration has received strong support from government land use agencies, nongovernmental organizations, and landowners across the southeast (Randall and Brewitt 2023).
+- The reestablishment of longleaf pine (Pinus palustris Mill.) within its historic range is a - 52 conservation objective of interest across much of the southeastern United States.
+The - longleaf pine ecosystem was estimated to have covered a pre-settlement area of - approximately 30 to 38 million hectares (Van Lear et al. 2005).
+Factors such as logging, - conversion of land for agricultural or urban uses, and disruption of historical fire regimes - led to a reduced modern-day area of approximately 1.2 million ha of longleaf pine (Oswalt - 57 et al. 2012).

+Longleaf pine restoration has received strong support from government land use agencies, non-governmental organizations, and landowners across the southeast (Randall & Brewitt 2023).
 These interest groups often cite the environmental benefits of longleaf pine managed for openness and groundcover consisting primarily of grass and forbs (Bragg et al. 2020).
-This forest structure is associated with high biodiversity that supports several sensitive species (Walker 1993; James et al. 2001), resilience to disturbances like fire and wind damage (Stambaugh et al. 2011; Whelan et al. 2024) and provides valuable ecosystem services.
+This forest structure is associated with high biodiversity that supports several sensitive species (Walker 1993), resilience to disturbances like fire and wind damage (Stambaugh et al. 2011; Whelan et al. 2024) and provides valuable ecosystem services.
 These include benefits such as carbon sequestration (Samuelson et al. 2014) and improved water quality when compared to more developed land uses (Caldwell et al. 2023).
-Despite these benefits, open longleaf pine management does not always align well with the objectives of a typical private landowner, often focused on creating revenue from timber harvest.
-A foremost issue is the slow growth and yield patterns of longleaf pine relative to more productive southern pine species like loblolly pine (Pinus taeda L.) (Haywood et al. 2015).
-The latter are typically even-aged silvicultural systems that use genetically improved seedlings, clearcut regeneration methods, and artificially planted trees.
-They undergo relatively short rotations of faster growing trees, and generally result in higher economic returns (Dickens and Li, 2023).
-Conversely, longleaf pine stands that are managed for openness and structural complexity are characterized by multi or uneven-aged silvicultural systems, require longer rotations, have lower stocking and mean annual increment, and are often naturally regenerated (Guldin 2004).
-This can be difficult, however, with longleaf pine having infrequent and sporadic seed crops (Guldin 2006).
-One emerging option for incentivizing open longleaf pine establishment is the generation of water yield benefits associated with the ecosystem's structure.
-Recent, culminating work suggests that open pine management can increase water yield.
-This includes longleaf centric work (Brantley 2018; Younger 2023; Liu et al. 2025), and other work demonstrating that stand openness of any southern pine species can increase water yield (McLaughlin et al. 2013; Acharya et al. 2022).
-One study demonstrated that both scenarios were favorable for increasing water yield, although longleaf pine systems provided a larger benefit and impact (English et al. 2024).
-Overall, the body of work indicates these opportunities exist but currently may not be economically significant enough to fully incentivize landowner shifts towards longleaf establishment (Susaeta and Gong 2019).
-For this study, we were confronted with a unique set of circumstances, where well-established longleaf stands in Southeast, Texas, U.S.A. received funding for restoration efforts associated with water yield benefits.
+For this study, we were confronted with a unique set of circumstances, where wellestablished longleaf stands in Southeast, Texas, U.S.A. received funding for restoration efforts associated with water yield benefits.
 These areas were characterized by dense stocking and significant woody understory due to years of management inactivity.
-To create the open longleaf pine structure associated with potential water yield benefits, there was a need to thin the stands, remove invasive understory brush, and reintroduce prescribed fire on the site.
-Thinning longleaf pine stands to historical structure would typically require timber marking, where trained personnel mark which trees to retain prior to timber harvest.
-In settings where targeted outcomes are relatively straightforward, however, it has been suggested that the loggers can be entrusted with the task of selecting which trees to take (Spinelli et al. 2016).
-Other case studies have indicated that loggers selecting trees to cut - commonly termed "operator select" - is as reliable or more reliable for realizing stand prescriptions when compared to timber marking (Eberhard and Hasenauer 2021; Mengyuxin 2025).
-Furthermore, there may be economic opportunities associated with circumventing the cost of timber marking (Love et al. 2018; Callaghan et al. 2019).
-It was our goal to determine whether operator select could be applied successfully when managing naturally regenerated longleaf pine stands, how it compared to areas that were marked by trained personnel, and quantifying the economic benefits of using operator select at our site.
+Recent, culminating work suggests that open pine management can increase water yield but are often predicated on longleaf pine structure characterized by openness and herbaceous ground cover (Brantley 2018; Younger 2023).
+To create this structure, there was a need to thin the stands, remove invasive understory brush, and reintroduce prescribed fire on the site.